truthcoin/www.truthcoin.info/_posts/2015-05-15-deflation-the-last-word.md

 ( Central Banks are designed to coordinate monetary policy for large areas [in fact, the world's central banks have historically been born just-before/during expensive federal campaigns/wars/"coordination competitions"], but: the easier it is for someone to leave a group, the harder it is to get the group's members to do something they don't want to do. )

-### 3: The Winner-Take-All Network-Effects of Value-Storage
+### Puzzle Piece 3: The Winner-Take-All Network-Effects of Value-Storage

 Citizens use only one form of money.
 Currencies spread as far as they can (usually until they reach rival-citizens who must pay rival-taxes in a rival-currency), and then compete until there is just a single survivor.